wanx-troopers/wanx-troopers.github.io/bindweave.md

 > A: there's always a mask in I2V conditioning, 1 marks the input image and 0 is what's generated, usually that's full frame mask, in Bindweave however they mark the original area 1 and possibly padded area 0 in addition.
 > there's no latent mask per se, it's automatically created with the I2V node already;
 > if you were to add Bindweave references to it, they'd need to be masked similarly

+> Q: Bindweave is pretty sensitive to the  positioning and scale of reference?

 See also: "conditioning" [details](conditioning.md#details).